 Jessica is a Los Angeles native and graduate of Art Center College of Design, where she studied environmental design with a focus in architectural design and furniture.
 She also studied sustainability at Tama Art University in Tokyo.
 After graduating with honors from Art Center, Jessica worked at Eight Inc. in San Francisco, Rottet Studio in Los Angeles, and designed for Nike, Herman Miller, and Bernhardt Design, among others.
 She currently resides in Eagle Rock, where she lives in a historic 1924-built colonial which Manola Studio restored and renovated in 2022.

 Founded in 2011, Manola Studio is the multidisciplinary design practice led by Jessica Pell.
-The studio’s diverse portfolio of work and broader creative interests defy swift categorization, with projects spanning architectural design, historical preservation, landscape, furniture, and experience design.
+The studio’s diverse body of work and broader creative interests defy swift categorization, with projects spanning architectural design, historical preservation, landscape, furniture, and experience design.

-Jessica is a Los Angeles native and a graduate of Art Center College of Design, where she earned honors in environmental design with a focus on architectural and furniture design.
+A Los Angeles native, Jessica is a graduate of ArtCenter College of Design, where she earned honors in Environmental Design with a focus on architectural and furniture design.
 She also studied sustainability at Tama Art University in Tokyo.
-Her early career included work at Eight Inc. in San Francisco and Rottet Studio in Los Angeles, as well as designing furniture for Bernhardt Design.
-She currently resides in Eagle Rock, in a 1924 colonial home thoughtfully restored and renovated by Manola Studio.
+Her early career included roles at Eight Inc. in San Francisco and Rottet Studio in Los Angeles, along with designing furniture for Bernhardt Design.
+She now lives in Northeast LA, in a 1924 home thoughtfully restored by Manola Studio.